Image Credit: Chris Slupski

 Demi Heath - Director

 Demi studied Photography in the UK, working in the photographic publishing industry before moving to New Zealand.
 She founded Photival in 2016 having seen the opportunity and need for a photography festival in the creative capital.
-She successfully directed, curated and managed the opening year of the festival alongside an incredibly talented team.
+She has successfully directed, curated and managed 2 years of the festival alongside an incredibly talented team.
 As well as curating the photographers work Demi also works closely with the galleries, guest curators and affiliated social justice partners to ensure the overall cohesion of the festival.
 Demi directs the festival alongside working at Te Papa where she has been since 2016.
 She hopes to expand and update the public photographic offerings in New Zealand over the coming years.

 Sara Cowdell - event manager